We ship worldwide

 Not dyeable:

-Apparently, your chosen material cannot be dyed with the dyes available from us.
 It's impossible to list all the "non dyeable" materials here.
-However, here is a small part of the fibres often used in the textile industry:
+This is a small part of the fibres often used in the textile industry:

 • Imitation leather: